 Theme: “Sustainability in Collection, Treatment and Storage of Water and Sanitation”

 This year's summit will be held online and via limited in-person gathering.
-It will bring together the leading figures in the public sector, private sector, finance, non-governmental organizations and other players for three days under the theme "Accelerating the Achievement of Sustainable Water and Sanitation for all in the Face of the Pandemic" with the pillars of POLICY, TECHNOLOGY and FINANCE.
+It will bring together the leading figures in the public sector, private sector, finance, non-governmental organizations and other players for three days under the theme “Sustainability in Collection, Storage and Processing of Water and Sanitation” with the pillars of POLICY, TECHNOLOGY and FINANCE.